jaxon-php/jaxon-website/pages/06.blog/2021/03/02.install-jaxon-adminer-on-voyager/item.md

 - Route parameters: (empty)
 - Icon: voyager-data

-We can the move the menu entry anywhere we want, for example under the `Tools` section.
+We can then move the menu entry anywhere we want, for example under the `Tools` section.

 After reloading the `Menu Builder` page, the `/admin/adminer` link now appears in the `Adminer` menu entry.

 [![voyager-menu-adminer](./voyager-menu-adminer.png)](./voyager-menu-adminer.png)

-#### Configuration de Jaxon
+#### Jaxon configuration

 The `config\jaxon.php` file defines the configuration of the `Jaxon` library, and all its plugins and packages.